wena04/wena04/README.md

 **`Student Developer`**

+~ _Communication is key in life_

-I am a current undergraduate student at the University of Washington currently pursuing a *double degree* in Computer Science and Informatics.
-I believe that communication is key in life.
+Undergraduate student at the University of Washington currently pursuing a *double degree* in Computer Science and Informatics.

 ---